Get Your Office Ready for Flu Season

 These tips can help you protect your practice this flu season.
-Don't forget to use the FluTracker to know when the flu is in your area.
+Don't forget to use the FluTracker to determine the flu level in your area.

-Developing your own practice protocol for telephone triage will enable you and your triage nurse to:
+Develop a practice protocol for telephone triage that will enable your office to:

 - Prioritize visits for patients by severity of illness.

-- Identify patients who are candidates for a prompt visit by asking questions regarding:
+- Identify patients who are candidates for antiviral therapy.

 - Assess if patients are taking over-the-counter medications for symptomatic relief.

-When a patient calls in, use the opportunity to identify if he or she meets your established protocols, and if he or she may be an appropriate candidate for antiviral treatment.
+Establish over the phone if a patient may be an appropriate candidate for antiviral treatment.
 Since early initiation is essential for treating influenza with antivirals, it is important to see the patient as soon as possible.10,21